The reduction command #

 Instances For

-Open a reduction environment with a given left-hand-side problem (lhsStx
+Open a reduction environment with a given left-hand-side problem (lhsStx) and perhaps some

-is then instantiated and the resulting problem is stored using the identifier probIdStx
+is then instantiated and the resulting problem is stored using the identifier probIdStx.
+The

-reduction witness is stored according to the identifier redIdStx
+reduction witness is stored according to the identifier redIdStx.
+Optionally, a floating-point

 Equations